maxint-rd/MmlMusic/README.md

 If notes seem missing, check your score against the syntax above and replace unknown commands by equivalent supported alternatives.
 The music notation is case-insensitive.
 Spaces are not required but can be used for readability.

 ### Features & limitations
-- The current version of this library supports ESP8266 and Atmel ATmega328 and ATmega168 MCUs.
-Support for ATtiny85 was added, but since the ATtiny85 has limited resources, available memory limits it usage to simple applications.
+- This library was tested in the Arduino IDE v1.6.10 and v1.8.2.
+The current version of this library supports ESP8266, Atmel ATmega328 and ATmega168 MCUs.
+Support for ATtiny85 was also added, but since the ATtiny85 has limited resources, available memory limits it usage to simple applications.
 - This version currently supports multi-channel playback, but performance is depending on the capabilities of the output device.
 - Known bug: when ending the play-string with a number (eg. "T120 O4 G16") the player may read beyond the end of the string and play whatever is next in memory.
 Workaround: use alternative notation (eg. "T120 O4 L16 G") or an addional terminator (eg. "T120 O4 G16\0").

 ### Credits
 This library is based on the MusicEngine library ported from mBed to Arduino.
-It was tested in the Arduino IDE v1.6.10 and v1.8.2 ad supports differet MCUs: ESP8266, ATmega (tested 328 and 168) and ATtiny85<br>
+It is a follow-up of the [ESP-MusicEngine library](https://github.com/maxint-rd/ESP-MusicEngine).

 MusicEngine class / Retro  Music Engine<br>
 Original author: Chris Taylor (taylorza).
 Open source license: Apache 2.0<br>